 At TechCentral by Henry Schein One, we have spent the past month working with dozens of practices like yours to help them optimize their network technology in preparation for fully resuming operations.
 Using our “Go-Live” checklist for new IT installations, I’ve developed this 5-step IT checklist for reopening your dental practice.

 You don’t want to walk into your office on a Monday morning and assume that your IT service provider is ready to help troubleshoot your system restart.
-Give your IT company a heads up that you’re reopening and make sure they have someone available if you need help.
+Contact your IT company and give them a heads up that you're reopening and make sure they have someone available if you need help.
 Be aware that some companies may have furloughed employees during the COVID-19 shutdown, which may limit their service or hours.

 Availability and reliability are two key advantages of working with a national IT service provider like TechCentral.
 We’re the trusted dental technology partner for thousands of dental practices.
 Our team of professionals includes highly trained field technicians, design engineers, and IT support staff who are ready to help.
 We have the staffing levels to handle a large volume of calls with excellent customer service, whether through a remote session or in-office consultation.